 selecting a product in a shop and paying for it at the check-out counter

 clicking on an ‘I agree’ button on a web page.

 It is unlawful for businesses to force or coerce you into entering a contract.

-Contracts have terms and conditions which set out the rights and the responsibilities of each party under the contract.
+Contracts have terms and conditions which set out the rights and responsibilities of each party to the contract.
 Terms and conditions specify what you can and cannot do while performing the contract.
 You should make sure that you read and understand the terms and conditions of a contract before you accept those.
 If you are unsure, please seek legal advice.

 3. When can I break a contract?

 A contract comes to an end on performance or discharge.
-It means that when all the parties to the contact finish performing their part of the agreement, the contract comes to the end.
-If you want to break the contract before such a performance or before the specified time, it generally attracts a penalty.
+It means that when all the parties to the contract finish performing their part of the agreement, the contract comes to the end.
+If you want to break the contract before such performance or before the specified time, it generally attracts a penalty.
 However, there are limited circumstances when you may end a contract without attracting any penalty.
 Such circumstances include the following:

 if all the parties agree to end the contract;